 What is Git Help?

-For understanding an application in a better way the Software developed organization is providing a help section.
-Here Git also provides the GIT help section.
+To understand an application in a better way, the Software-developed organization provides a help section.
+Here, Git also provides the GIT help section.

 If you’re new to Git, the help option is a great way to get started.
 To access the Git Help menu, simply type “git help” into your Bash terminal.

 This command will display all the information about Git.
-These are brief information to get any beginner started.
+This is brief information to get any beginner started.
 Below, you’ll find the most common commands used in Git.
 Although this is just a brief introduction, we’ll explore all of the available commands in the next section.

 How to List all the Git Commands?

-Above we have discussed one of the git beginners commands git –help which is mostly used by the users.
+Above, we have discussed one of the git beginner commands, git –help, which the users mostly use.
 The list command is a great way to get more specific results and find the perfect commands for your needs.

 To see a list of all available Git commands, use the following command.